marcocolangelo/Computational-Intelligence/quixo/README.md

 ### Best Configuration

 The best configuration found for the game-playing agent is #5 in the MCTS configuration and #5 in the PN-MCTS configuration.
-These configurations achieved a victory percentage of 98.0%.
+These configurations achieved a victory percentage of 98.0% and over 99% (againt a Random player) respectively.
+Hence, the PN-MCTS player is to consider our main choice to present you for this project.

 ## Testing and Experiments

 Our testing process involved running multiple experiments with different configurations, including variations in the duration, C parameter, and PN parameter.
 We conducted cross-validation to ensure the reliability of our results.
-Challenges faced included...
+In the `test1.py` and `test2.py` files you can find some tests between a classic version of the MCTS player against the Random player.
+In the `main.py` file you can find some tests between the PN-MCTS player against the MCTS player.

 ## Contributing

-If you wish to contribute to the project, please follow these guidelines:
+Project coded in collaboration of Roberto Pulvirenti, a.k.a.
+ImBlurryF4c3 on GitHub If you wish to contribute to the project, please follow these guidelines:

 - Adhere to the coding standards specified in the project.